 Attendance and Participation by students is everyone's responsibility.
 These factors are even more important for new students who begin their studies at CMU.
 The 14-Day Policy for New First Session Students assures a successful start to the First Session at the University and helps identify students who may have initial challenges in adapting an effective academic routine.
+If you do not comply with the required attendance policies for hybrid and/or online during this 14-day period, then you will be considered a non-start and be dismissed from the program.

 Although this 14-Day Policy is important for new students first entering CMU, the monitoring and Reports outlined below will continue after the initial 14-days for all students for the entirety of each 8-week Session.
-This monitoring process will help assure each student's successful course progress and aid in both short and long term academic success.
+This monitoring process will help assure each student's successful course progress and aid in both short- and long-term academic success.
+This policy does not apply to active on going students.